MarkPearlCoZa/Blog_General/_posts/2016-07-26-Revised-three-stages-of-programming.md

 I work predominantly on business applications - from past experience, a small percentage of the code written in the problems I solve ends up becoming a performance bottleneck.
 Most of the code performs just fine without any tweaking - it may not be optimally running, but it is good enough.

 To further motivate why I rarely focus on making code 'fast' it is important to understand what I value most.
 When given a choice between readability and performance, I will pick readability any day of the week.
-I value readability over performance!
+Generally, I value readability over performance!

 <img class="img-responsive" alt="Scale" src="{{ site.url }}/assets/images/Three-Stages-Of-Programming-Scale.jpg">